 Duties of Officers and Directors

-Section 1.
-Officers.The officers of this corporation shall consist of a Board Chair, Immediate Past Chair one or more Vice Chairs, a President, a Treasurer, and a Secretary, all of who shall be chosen by the Directors at the Board meeting following the Annual Meeting.
-The Board Chair and any Vice Chairs shall be elected from the membership of the Board of Directors.
+Section 1 Officers.The officers of this corporation shall consist of a Board Chair, Immediate Past Chair one or more Vice Chairs, a President, a Treasurer, and a Secretary.
+The Board Chair and Vice Chairs shall be elected from the membership of the Board of Directors at the annual meeting, except for the Board Chair and Vice Chair no other officers need to be a Director of this Corporation.
 Any vacancy in any office shall be filled by the Board of Directors at any Regular Meetings, or at any Special Meeting called for such purpose.
 This Corporation may also have such other officers or agents as the Board of Directors may deem necessary, who shall hold office at the pleasure of the Board of Directors and who shall have such authority and perform such duties as the Board of Directors may prescribe.
-With the exception of the President, all officers of this corporation shall represent General Members of the corporation.
+With the exception of the President, Secretary and Treasurer all officers of this corporation shall represent General Members of the corporation.